Endorsements

 Nathan Coulter has represented Minnesota House District 51B in Bloomington since 2023.
 A former policy staffer and City Council member, he has consistently supported environment and climate progress.

 Liz Lee has represented Minnesota House District 67A on Saint Paul’s East Side since 2023.
-A former Congressional staffer and consultant, she is a strong advocate for climate action and environmental justice.
+A former Congressional staffer and consultant, she is a strong advocate for climate action and environmental justice and was integral in accomplishing the clean energy-powered Heights development in her district.